MarkNahabedian/MapMyStuff/README.md

 It could be applied to other facilities if an SVG floor plan is available.

 Inkscape can be used to convert a PDF floor plan to SVG.
-A pythn script is provided to clean up the Inkscape SVG output.
+A python script is provided to clean up the Inkscape SVG output.